Exact Measurement? For Innovation, and Progress

-A coherence-based Noise Reduction System, establishes a time-independent reference, or exact standard, for measuring time.
+A coherence-based Noise Reduction System, approaches a time-independent reference, or exact standard, for the measurement of time.
 Download summary of scientific research here.

 We're taking on the responsibility of re-defining the upcoming 4th Industrial Revolution to ensure sustainability.
 Why bother building an unsustainable house of cards which will inevitably collapse in a few decades?
 Why not do it right and make it sustainable?
 Why not build to last?
 Why not build to a new level of alignment with the laws of physics and the laws governing the structure and function of our universe?
 Why not raise our development to an entirely new standard?